The Virtues of the New Clothes Prayer “Alhamdulillahilladhi Kasani Hadha” According to Imam Nawawi

 Meaning:

-- Reciting the prayer of confession sincerely.
+• Reciting this prayer of confession with utmost sincerity.

 Why is This Prayer So “Powerful”?